A prime system with many self-joinings: The behavior of a projection

 \subsection{Overview of the proof that $(Y,\nu,T)$ is prime}

 In this section, we show that our constructed system is prime: \begin{thm} The system $(Y, \nu,T)$ is prime. \end{thm}

 We start with an overview of the proof and then proceed to study different cases.
-We assume that $(Y, \nu, S)$ has a nontrivial factor $Z$ with factor map $P\colon Y\to Z$ and assume that $F\colon L^2(\nu)\to L^2(\nu)$ is a Markov operator defined by integrating the fibers of the factor map $P$.
-We further assume that $F$ is the limit, as $k\to\infty$, of $\sum \alpha_i^{(k)}U_{T^i}$ in the strong operator topology.
-Given $\varepsilon > 0$, by Proposition~\ref{prop:no friends} we can assume that there exists $N_0\in\N$ such that for all $N> N_0$ and sufficiently large $k$, we have that reducing to $\mathcal{F}_i(N/2,\varepsilon^2)$ gives a good approximation to $\sum \alpha_i^{(k)}U_{T^i}$ (which in turn leads to a good approximation for $F$).
-The general idea in the proof of Theorem~\ref{thm:prime} is that we rule out the possibility that $\sum \alpha_i^{(k)}U_{T^i}$ is close to a nontrivial projection.
+We assume that $(Y, \nu, T)$ has a non-trivial factor $Z$ with factor map $P\colon Y\to Z$ and assume that $F\colon L^2(\nu)\to L^2(\nu)$ is the Markov operator defined by $P$.
+We further assume that $F$ is the limit, as $k\to\infty$, of $\sum \alpha_i^{(k)}U_{T^i}$ in the strong operator topology (Corollary~\ref{cor:CE factor}).
+Given $\varepsilon > 0$, by Proposition~\ref{prop:no friends} we can assume that there exists $N_0\in\N$ such that for all $N> N_0$ and sufficiently large $k$, we have that

+gives a good approximation to $\sum \alpha_i^{(k)}U_{T^i}$ (which in turn leads to a good approximation for $F$).
+The general idea in the proof of Theorem~\ref{thm:prime} is that we rule out the possibility that $\sum \alpha_i^{(k)}U_{T^i}$ is close to a non-trivial projection.
 The key facts used are that the composition of projections is still a projection and by properties of the strong operator topology, we may assume that for any fixed $M$, for all large enough $k$

-is close to $F^M=F$, and this is also close to $\sum \alpha_iU_{T^i}$.
+is close to $F^M=F$, and this is also close to $\sum \alpha_i^{(k)}U_{T^i}$.
 We then use the fact that~\eqref{eq:composition} is